20excal07/RB2TrackPackV1V2/README.md

   20. Wait for it to finish, then patch the ISO with `DiscPatcher.exe`, with the `Master Disc` option ticked.
   21. **YOU ARE DONE, GO PLAY THE GAME.**

-**For reference, the final contents of your ISO should look identical to the original disc, except now you only have these files inside the `GEN` folder:**
+**For reference, the final contents of your ISO should look identical to the original disc, except now you only have these files inside the `GEN` folder (note the lower case letters!):**
   - MAIN.HDR
   - main_0.ark
   - main_1.ark
+  - main_2.ark

 ## What's broken at the moment?
+  1. **Tutorial Mode.** This is on purpose, as it helps save disc space.
+Please don't go into tutorial mode with this disc.
-  1. Tour/Career mode is absolutely broken because it's not made to house these new songs.
+  2. Tour/Career mode is absolutely broken because it's not made to house these new songs.
 I will attempt to fix this up at some point.
-  2. Selecting "Move Along" in the Song Selection screen will crash the game if you allow it to play the preview audio.
-This has something to do with the placement of the song's files inside the `.ark` archive and should fix itself once I'm done with Vol2.
-If you want to play it, quickly confirm your selection before the preview audio plays.
   3. Album art graphics is wonky because I don't have the right tools to have them render properly.
 Very minor issue though.